joelindra/SmartLogcat/README.md

 ## ⚡ 9 Core Feature Pillars & Technical Architecture

 ### 1. Real-Time Streaming & IPC Batching Optimization
-When an Android device streams logs in high-volume environments (e.g., during rapid background loops or recursive errors), Electron's Inter-Process Communication (IPC) channel can become saturated, freezing the main renderer thread.
+When an Android device streams logs in high-volume environments, Electron's Inter-Process Communication (IPC) channel can become saturated, freezing the main renderer thread.
 *   **The Technical Solution:** SmartLogcat implements a high-performance **Buffer & Batching** engine.
 Raw log entries piped from the ADB stream are accumulated in memory per device in the Main process.
 The main process flushes the buffer to the Renderer process collectively once the queue reaches **120 entries** or every **40 milliseconds**.
 This lowers CPU overhead by up to 80% under high log volume stresses.

 ### 2. Device Control Cockpit